LaZeAsh/Discord-RPC/README.md

 Lastly download the code edit the code to your likings read comments to know what you are changing

-Execute it and you should be done!
+Execute it (node .) and you should be done!